 Hierarchical sequence of Inspection System Certificate (lowest level), Document Verifier Certificate and Country Verifying Certification Authority Certificates (highest level), where the certificate of a lower lever is signed with the private key corresponding to the public key in the certificate of the next higher level.
-The Country Verifying Certification Authority Certificate is signed with the private key corresponding to the public key in the private key corresponding to the public key it contains (self-signed certificate).
+The Country Verifying Certification Authority Certificate is signed with the private key corresponding to the public key it contains (self-signed certificate).